santosh-1987/programming-fundamentals/docs/index.md

 We are techies with a passion for technology and solving problems.

-*We want to help software engineers*
+*We want to help self & engineers like you who are keen to explore and develop*

 - Engage in constructive discussions
 - Share Tips, Tricks